What DPSC Actually Means for Your Bank

 • Internet banking: MFA implementation evidence, session timeout config, device fingerprinting logs

-• Mobile banking: VAPT report (annually), app version policy, certificate pinning evidence
+• Mobile banking: VAPT report (annually), app version sunset policy, certificate pinning evidence

-• Cards: PCI-DSS AOC (current), tokenization status report, CNP 2FA config evidence
+• Cards: PCI-DSS AOC (current), tokenization status report by merchant, CNP 2FA config evidence

-• ATMs: Inventory with OS version, patch status, last physical security inspection date
+• ATMs: Full inventory with OS version, patch status per unit, last physical security inspection date

-• PPI: Transaction monitoring rule set, FIU-IND STR log, dormancy automation evidence
+• PPI: Transaction monitoring rule set, FIU-IND STR log with timestamps, dormancy automation evidence

 • Customer advisories: Last 4 quarters of fraud awareness communications with dispatch logs

-The smart compliance approach: build a single control register mapped to all four frameworks.
+Key Insight Build a single control register mapped to all four frameworks.
 Where DPSC requires quarterly phishing testing and the Cyber Security Framework requires annual security awareness, one programme satisfies both — but you need cross-references in your evidence pack.
+One piece of evidence serving multiple requirements is the goal; duplicated evidence packs is the anti-pattern.

-4. Business restriction — For severe or systemic gaps; rare but has been invoked for digital payment services
+Business Restriction For severe or systemic gaps.
+Rare but has been invoked for digital payment services.
+May include temporary suspension of specific payment channels pending remediation proof.

 Managing DPSC evidence across 6 channels, 4 overlapping frameworks, and quarterly inspection cycles is operationally intensive.
 RiskSage AI maps your controls to DPSC, CERT-In, RBI CSF, and IT Governance Framework simultaneously — so one piece of evidence satisfies multiple requirements automatically.